 Maestro Onderdonk received his DM degree at Indiana University, where he served as Assistant Conductor for the IU Opera Theatre, assisting world-renowned conductors David Effron and Arthur Fagen.
 In 2013, Mr. Onderdonk joined The Atlanta Opera as Associate Conductor for their production of Tosca, for which he conducted the student outreach performances at the Cobb Energy Center.
 He also had the privilege of performing with the internationally acclaimed Italian tenor trio Il Volo during their 2013 North American Tour, conducting symphony orchestras on such stages as the Gibson Amphitheatre, the Detroit Fox Theatre, and Radio City Music Hall.

 Over the course of his career, Mr. Onderdonk has shown particular interest in the field of modern opera, and in 2011 conducted the immensely successful World Premiere of Philip Westin's Marie's Orchard, commissioned and produced by Center Stage Opera.
-In addition, he conducted the workshop premiere of PQ Phan's new opera The Tale of Lady Thi Kinh with the 2011 IU Bloomington Summer Music Festival, and has collaborated and assisted the IU Opera Theater in several modern opera projects, including the 2011 World Premiere of Bernard Rands' Vincent as well as their recent production of Philip Glass' Ahknaten.
+In addition, he conducted the workshop premiere of PQ Phan's new opera The Tale of Lady Thi Kinh with the 2011 Bloomington Summer Music Festival and has collaborated with the IU Opera Theater on the 2011 World Premiere of Bernard Rands' Vincent, as well as their recent production of Philip Glass' Ahknaten.
 In 2014, Mr. Onderdonk was invited to conduct David Chesky’s contemporary opera The Mice War in a joint production with Orchestra Miami and the Florida Grand Opera Resident Artist program.

 For more information, please visit www.brianonderdonk.com